junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **Progressive Super Weapons**: Both the Mistilteinn and Spirit Ring are in the pools now.
 If the player finds either with this option on they will instead be given the Broken Mistilteinn or Broken Spirit Ring.
 Once the forge is raised to max level speaking with Kathleen will prompt the player to fix the broken weapon and will give the Adol the Mistilteinn or Dana the Spirit Ring.
 **Octus Paths Opened**: All the bridges in Octus will start lowered, all the bosses and mini-bosses are still present but do not need to be defeated to access everywhere in the dungeon.
 The mini-bosses are still an amazing EXP farm.
 **Extra Flame Stones**: Adds 3 Flame Stones to the item pool, makes hitting max level in any run more likely without being excessive.
 There are 7 Flame Stones by default so this puts it to a nice round 10.
+**Recipes come w/ Ingredients**: This grants the player all ingredients necessary to cook a dish upon obtaining their respective Recipe Book.
+**North Side Open**: The playthrough will start with the Crystal Checkpoint to Temple Approach unlocked.
+This means that completing Mt Gendarme is no longer mandatory to access the North Side.
+And it also means that you may need to explore the North Side while underlevelled.

 ### Final Boss Settings:
 **Final Boss**: Sets which boss will be the final one, Theos, Origin, or both.
 If set to both the fights happen consecutively.